aws/aws-sam-cli-app-templates/nodejs16.x/hello-ts-pt/{{cookiecutter.project_name}}/README.md

 Congratulations, you have just created a Serverless "Hello World" application using the AWS Serverless Application Model (AWS SAM) for the `nodejs16.x` runtime, and options to bootstrap it with [**AWS Lambda Powertools for TypeScript**](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/) (Lambda Powertools) utilities for Logging, Tracing and Metrics.

-Lambda Powertools is a suite of utilities for AWS Lambda functions to simplify implementation of serverless observability best practices such as tracing, structured logging, and custom metrics.
+Powertools is a developer toolkit to implement Serverless best practices and increase developer velocity.

-## Lambda Powertools features
+## Powertools features

-Lambda Powertools provides three core utilities:
+Powertools provides three core utilities:

 * **[Tracer](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/core/tracer/)** - Utilities to trace Lambda function handlers, and both synchronous and asynchronous functions
 * **[Logger](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/core/logger/)** - Structured logging made easier, and a middleware to enrich log items with key details of the Lambda context